opencog/atomspace/examples/rule-engine/frog/README.md

 ## Forward Chainer (using the frog rule base)

-Let's clear the atomspace and load the frog rule base
+Let's clear the atomspace and load the frog rule base that encodes the relationships as rules.
 ```scheme
 (clear)
 (load "frog-rule-base.scm")